 |FPS Insurance Protection Fee||1.35% of the above total|

 * Includes the following services: airport pick-up, local accommodation arrangement, attending to ICA matters, medical check-up, administration charges for external exam registration and 1-day universities and polytechnics tour including 1 meal

-2 internal assessments (at the end of each unit)
+There is an internal assessment at the end of each unit.

 Internal Assessment Mode

-For more details on the ACT® test, please refer to their website: http://www.act.org.
+For more details on the ACT® test, please refer to the ACT website: http://www.act.org